tmusolf/GoogleMapToOSMAndGPX/README.md

 -s | --split | Display distance or time splits along tracks.
 Accepted values are: no_split, distance, time.
 Default: no_split NOTE: The split and interval tags appear to be ignored by OSMAnd when placed in a track GPX file.
 The XML is identical to what OSMAnd generates when you edit a track's appearance to turn on splits and export the track.
 -i | --interval | Distance in miles or time in seconds to display splits on track.
 Split type (-s) must also be defined.
 Default: 1.0)
 -w | --width | If present, this track width is used for all track widths, overiding values found in the KML file.
+-l | --layers | If present, will create a subdirectory under the gpx_path for each layer in the GMap file.
+Each of these layer subdirectories will contain a GPX file for each track and one for all the waypoints.

 ## Using GPX files with OSMAnd
 NOTE: Starting with Android 11 there are enhanced file protection protocals put in place that prevent you from accessing the files in the Android/obb/net.osmand.plus folders.
 You can change this location to that is accessible by other Android applications by going to settings/OSMAnd settings/Data storage folder and selecting manually specified /storage/emulated/0/Android/media/net.osmand.plus/files.